Scaling mobile at Spotify

 Mattias Björnheden

-Mattias talked about how Spotify started out with two small teams, one for iOS and one for Android.
-With a shared core C library, the teams initially just wrote a thin client layer around the core library.
-As things later took off and mobile got real, the number of developers grew to about 30 iOS and 20 Android devs.
+Mattias talked about how Spotify started with two teams, one for iOS and one for Android.
+With a shared C library, the teams initially wrote a thin client layer around it.
+As things later took off, the number of devs grew to around 30 for iOS and 20 for Android.

 Per Eckerdal

-After Mattias, Per covered Spotify’s mobile architecture, with concrete examples like the search function, to explain how the tech stack looked in early 2013 and how it eventually became too painful to work with.
-Each layer grew dauntingly big, with only one team understanding it.
-If you wanted to add things to Core, the Core team was the only team that could do so.
-This caused a lot of waiting.
-And waiting sucks.
+Per covered Spotify’s mobile architecture, with concrete examples like the search function, to explain how the tech stack looked in early 2013 and how it grew too painful to work with.

 Spotify reached out to learn from other companies, like Netflix.
-This is something Spotify excels in, and I’m not alone in being grateful for their part in Stockholm’s meetup scene.
-Inspired by Netflix, Spotify structured their data in a view model setup, which means that each client just have to display the data it’s given.
-The apps are all native, but their native code is rather small and have no decision logic of their own.
-They just grab view data from the API, parse it, then use it in the native views.
+Inspired by Netflix, Spotify structured their data into view models, which means that each client just have to display the data it’s given.
+The apps are all native, but the native code is small and has no decision logic.
+Each client just grab view data from the API, parse it, then use it in the native views.

 Wrapping up